openlayers/openlayers/README.md

 ## Supported Browsers

 OpenLayers runs on all modern browsers that support [HTML5](https://html.spec.whatwg.org/multipage/) and [ECMAScript 5](http://www.ecma-international.org/ecma-262/5.1/).
 This includes Chrome, Firefox, Safari and Edge.
-For older browsers and platforms like Internet Explorer (down to version 9) and Android 4.x, [polyfills](http://polyfill.io) for `requestAnimationFrame` and `Element.prototype.classList` are required.
+For older browsers and platforms like Internet Explorer (down to version 9) and Android 4.x, [polyfills](http://polyfill.io) for `requestAnimationFrame` and `Element.prototype.classList` are required, and using the KML format requires a polyfill for `URL`.

 ## Documentation